Landlord-Tech/landlord-tech-landing-page/src/markdown/accessibility-commitment/accessibility-commitment.md

 ---
 title: accessibility-commitment
+heroHeading: Accessibility Commitment
-metaTitle: Landlord Tech Accesibility Commitment | Website Statement
+metaTitle: Landlord Tech Accesibility Commitment | Accessibility Statement
 metaDescription: "Ultra Labs is committed to ensuring digital accessibility for all visitors"
-heroHeading: Website Statement
 ---

-**Accessibility Commitment**
+Accessibility Commitment

 Ultra Labs is committed to ensuring digital accessibility for all visitors, including those with disabilities.
 We understand the importance of providing equal access to information and services online.
 To achieve this goal, we have implemented a range of measures and continue to make accessibility a top priority: